maiermic/reveal-md-mermaid-animation-example/README.md

    [reveal-mermaid-animation-handlers.js](./reveal-mermaid-animation-handlers.js))
    that calls the API of the library (see [reveal-mermaid-animation.js](./lib/reveal-mermaid-animation.js))
-2. Define a code block in a custom language.
-For example, after the code block of your graph
+2. Define a code block in a new/custom language (`mermaid-animation`), which is translated in API calls by the library.
+   For example, after the code block (language `mermaid`) of your graph

    ```mermaid
    graph TD;
        A-->B;
    ```

-   you define the animation order of nodes and edges like this
+   you define the animation (order) of nodes and edges in another code block (language `mermaid`) on the same slide

    ```mermaid-animation
    A
    A-->B B
    ```

+   The line number defines, in which step a node/edge should be shown in the animation (i.e. adds class `fragment` and sets attribute `data-fragment-index` on the SVG element of the rendered node/edge).
-   Node `A` should be shown in the first step, the edge `A-->B` and the node `B` in the second step.
+   In the example, Node `A` is shown in the first step, the edge `A-->B` and the node `B` are shown in the second step.

 ## How to run
 ```bash